Claris FileMaker 2025 Platform in depth - New features & benefits

 Why we're excited:

 This is useful for AI searches: it greatly helps when debugging what field information is sent by the Perform Find by Natural Language script step.
 We previously used the FieldNames function which returns a list of all fields on layout (accessible to a find or not).
+Equally, it can be used to create html versions of layouts in web viewers.

 2) GetTextFromPDF Calculation Function